holtsdav/MacMuteOnLocation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to use, modify, and distribute this software for non-commercial purposes, provided you give appropriate credit to the original author. - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Built with [rumps](https://github.com/jaredks/rumps) for menu bar integration
 - Uses macOS Core Location framework for location services
+- Uses AppKit framework for system integration and appearance detection
+- Uses subprocess module for system volume control via osascript
 - Icon design inspired by macOS Human Interface Guidelines
 - Developed with AI assistance for rapid prototyping and best practices